raymond-1227/RobloxLauncher/README.md

 Just execute the app and login to your Roblox account as usual.
 Have fun!

+## Cannot Open The App?

+Since I'm not paying Apple to sign my application, so please follow the steps to start using the app!
+1. Go to System Preferences
+2. Go to Security & Privacy > General and click on `Open Anyway`.

+You'll only have to do this once after you downloaded and execute the application or updates which I released!

 ## Note

+**This app supports both Intel and Apple Silicon based Macs!** *(insert tim cook wow here)*

-This application has only been tested on my Mac, running macOS Big Sur 11.5.2 (Intel Variant), and it's completely safe.
+This application has only been tested on my Mac, running macOS Monterey 12.2 (Intel Variant), and it's completely safe.

-Since I'm not paying Apple to sign my application, so you must reopen the application from `System Preferences > Security & Privacy > General` and click on `Open Anyway`.
-(You'll only have to do this once after you download)

 ## Credits